Explore Our Garden Wildlife Blog

 A robin in the snow is a typical, heart-warming winter image.
 But winter is a brutal time of year for our feathered friends.
 During the colder months, birds find it hard to attain the food and nutrients they need to survive — food is fuel to keep them warm.
 Daylight hours are short, insects are elusive, the soil is hard, and berries and seeds are all gone or hidden from sight under snow and ice.

 We are a nation of bird lovers, so it’s distressing to think of our bird numbers declining during the winter.
 We explain what to feed birds in the winter in the UK (and what not to feed them!).
 Read on for our top winter bird feeding tips.

 Providing seasonal bird food for your garden birds is such an easy thing to make part of your daily routine, yet makes such a big difference — it can be life-saving.
 For the best chance of survival, feed your birds all year round (food shortages can occur at any time of year).
 In severe winter weather, feed twice a day — morning and afternoon.

 Unlike us humans, who have to be careful that we don’t eat too much fatty food, winter bird food needs to be as calorific as possible: fat, nuts and seeds are ideal.
 Take a look at the list below — tasty treats that your garden birds like to eat in winter, which will ensure that they’re well nourished.

-Sunflower seeds — these favourite seeds are loaded with unsaturated fats and protein.
+Sunflower seeds for birds — these favourite seeds are loaded with unsaturated fats and protein.
 Black sunflower seeds are richer in oil than striped sunflower seeds due to their higher oil content.
 Sunflower hearts are extra thoughtful because your birds will not use precious energy removing the shell.

 Fruits — sweet, juicy apples, grapes and pears will provide energy.